From where does the laurel come?

-The laurel - Laurus nobilis has its origin in Asia Minor, but has spread a long time ago into the Mediterranean Area.
-Today it is cultivated there.
+The laurel - Laurus nobilis originally comes from Asia Minor, but has spread to the Mediterranean region a long time ago.
+Today it is widespread in the USA, southern Europe, and Turkey.
 The laurel tree can grow wild up to 15 meters high.
-It is an evergreen tree with yellow-greenish flowers and dark purple berries during flowering.
-It also needs a warm climate and a nutrient-rich soil.
-The laurel tree does not tolerate frost or dryness, which is why it grows mainly in the coastal region.
+It is an evergreen tree that produces yellow-greenish, white flowers with a dark purple berry during flowering.
+These berries are similar to olives.
+It also needs a warm climate and nutrient-rich soil.
+The laurel tree even does not tolerate frost or drought, which is why you find it in the coastal region.

-One finds laurel in a great variety of dishes .
-They are used very universally.
-In France, they are part of the bouquet garni and used in a Courbouillon.
-They are used to season ragouts, roasts, fish soup and marinades.
+You can find the laurel in different dishes because their use is universal.
+In France, they belong to the Bouquet garni and the Courbouillon.
+They are used to season ragouts, roasts, fish soup, and wild marinades.

-You make sauces such as béchamel and tomato sauces, stews, braised meat, grilled skewers, seafood, desserts and more with it.
+Soup leaves prepare sauces such as béchamel and tomato sauces, as well as stews, stews, grill skewers, seafood, desserts, and much more.

 Storage of spices and herbs

-Please store all spices and herbs in an airtight container, cool and dry.
-Protect it from direct sunlight.
+Please store all spices and herbs in an airtight container in a cool, dry place.
+Please protect it from direct sunlight.